luciuschoi/lightbox-bootstrap-rails/README.md

 ## Test Application

-Among the gem sources, a test application is provided and there you can find how to code in the wild
+Among the gem sources, a test application is provided and there you can find how to code in the wild.

 ## Contributing